kailash-manasarovar/statement/docs/timeline/2021/december.md

 ### The nurse wakes up with condoms all over the bed and one inside her

-- The nurse from the Dénia hospital who had lived in my flat in Carrer Furs before I moved in was also lured there for some reason.
+- The nurse from the Dénia hospital who had lived in my flat in Carrer Furs before I moved in was also lured there to star in sedated spy-cam porn.
 - She was probably an outsider, maybe from Madrid?
 - She would have definitely been single, with no decent man around and without immediate help.
 - I was told that the gang had needed her to leave quickly as I was coming to spend Christmas in the town and they were itching to begin the drugging preparation for the conservatory switcheroo porn which can take some time.